dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 Replace `/path/to/DotNetMetadataMcpServer` with the actual path to the published executable, and `/home/user` with your home directory.

-## Important Note
+## Important Limitations

-**The project must be built before scanning.** The server relies on compiled assemblies to extract type information, so make sure to build your project before using the tools.
+- **The project must be built before scanning.** The server relies on compiled assemblies to extract type information, so make sure to build your project before using the tools.
+- **The tool doesn't follow references to other projects.** It only inspects the specified project and its NuGet dependencies.
+If you need to analyze multiple projects, you'll need to scan each one separately.
+- **Performance may vary with large projects.** For very large codebases with many dependencies, consider using more specific filtering to improve performance.

 ## Usage